jvanbaarsen/omdb/README.md

     Omdb::Api.new.search('MOVIE NAME')

-This will return an hash with movies
+This will return a hash with movies

 ### Fetching movie
 To fetch a single movie (when you know the full name):